isabella232/fractal/README.md

 Fractal does not currently have encryption support, but there is an initiative for it.

-The current effort is to create a monolithic module for Fractal to interact with.
+The current effort is to use matrix-rust-sdk rather than our own implementation.
+(See https://gitlab.gnome.org/GNOME/fractal/-/issues/636)
-Said module will handle all cryptographic tasks.
-The goal is to reduce the amount of work required for implementing end-to-end encryption by having one thing to interact with, instead of a huge API surface.

-Code and further information for this module can be found at [World/metaolm](https://gitlab.gnome.org/World/metaolm).
+Code and further information for this module can be found at [matrix/matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk).

 * Can I run Fractal with the window closed?